Not sure how value investing works? Here’s what it is in a nutshell.

 - Price-to-earnings (P/E) ratio

-Look for companies with a low P/E ratio, such as 10 or less, especially compared to their competitors.
+Companies with a low P/E ratio, such as 10 or less, especially compared to their competitors, are usually what investors would flock to.
 This will help to filter for companies that are trading at a steal relative to its fundamentals.

-Popular companies such as Tesla and Shopify are high growth companies that have extremely high P/E ratios, as investors are bullish about their growth.
+Popular companies such as Tesla and Shopify are high growth companies that have extremely high P/E ratios.
 For example, Tesla’s P/E ratio in 2020 was 934.3 while Shopify’s was 477.22.
 Closer to home on the SGX, Ascendas REIT’s P/E ratio is 24.21 while DBS’ P/E ratio is 14.92.

 - Price-to-book (P/B) ratio

-A low P/B ratio, such as one that is less than 1.0, is also ideal.
+A low P/B ratio, such as one that is less than 1.0, provides an indication that it is potentially undervalued.
 It compares how the company is valued by the market based on the share price, against its book value.
-A low P/B ratio provides an indication that it is potentially undervalued.

 - Price/earnings-to-growth (PEG) Ratio